Visiting Sedona In December: 10 Things You Need To Know

 Christmas Tree in Tlaquepaque village in Sedona during December Where Are Those Morgans in heavy winter coats

 What would a December trip be without Christmas lights and decorations?!
-You can relax and tell the kids that there will be Christmas lights in abundance scattered throughout Sedona in the build up to the big day.
+Well, you can relax and tell the kids that there will be Christmas lights in abundance scattered throughout Sedona in the build up to the big day.

-The place you simply can’t miss is Tlaquepaque Arts & Shopping Village, which goes above and beyond all expectations with a wonderful display of Christmas trees, bright lights and elaborate decorations.
-Make sure you walk around both sides of the shopping center (the main road splits it in two).
+The one place you simply can’t miss is Tlaquepaque Arts & Shopping Village, which goes above and beyond all expectations with a wonderful display of Christmas trees, bright lights and elaborate decorations.
+We really enjoyed the Christmassy festive feel at the village and we highly recommend you try it.
+Just make sure you walk around both sides of the shopping center (the main road splits it in two).

-If you plan your trip to be in Sedona around December 10th you can head down to Tlaquepaque for the annual Festival of Lights, at which 6,000 luminarias are lit.
-A word of warning – the line of cars waiting to get into the festival went the entire way through Sedona along highway 89a.
-Arrive early!
+If you plan your trip to be in Sedona around December 10th you can also head down to Tlaquepaque for the annual Festival of Lights, at which 6,000 luminarias are lit.
+A word of warning, the line of cars waiting to get into the festival went the entire way through Sedona along highway 89a when we visited, so plan to arrive early!

 Want more Arizona content?
 Head over to our Arizona travel guides to explore the best of Grand Canyon, Sedona and beyond.

-We hope this guide to visiting Sedona in December helps with planning your Winter visit to northern Arizona!
+We hope our guide on visiting Sedona in December helps with planning your visit to Arizona!

 Happy Travels,